Prompt Engineering · OrevateAI

 • Donation requests (in lieu of flowers)

-The length and detail can vary, but capturing the essence of the person’s life is the goal.
+The length and detail can vary, but capturing the essence of the person’s life is the primary goal.
+Many families opt to include a short biographical paragraph that highlights significant life events, personal qualities, or cherished memories.

 Accessing Obituary Archives